Coromandel holidaymakers told to stay put, fears strong winds could blow motor homes over

 Thames District Council civil defence controller Garry Towler said the worst of the storm was expected to hit the region overnight and warned people to get prepared.

-He also urged all travellers, especially motor home travellers, to stay put and not attempt to get off the Coromandel until the bad weather passed.
+He also urged all travellers, especially in motor homes, to stay put and not try to get off the Coromandel until the bad weather passed.

 Gale-force winds would make driving tricky in wind gusts in excess of 100km/h and could blow over motor homes, as well as caravans and trucks, he warned.